1.2. Assessment¶

 Fail (less than average effort, mostly incomplete)

-The three lab reports with the lowest grade will be dropped.
-However, reports that are not submitted will not be dropped
+The three homework submissions with the lowest grade will be dropped.
+However, homework assignments that are not submitted will not be dropped

 Final Project (Teams of 3-4 students) 30%